systemd

 Is any of my data exposed to Netdata Cloud from this plugin?

-No. When you access the agent directly, none of your data passes through Netdata Cloud.
+No. When you access the Agent directly, none of your data passes through Netdata Cloud.
 You need a free Netdata Cloud account only to verify your identity and enable the use of Netdata Functions.
-Once this is done, all the data flow directly from your Netdata agent to your web browser.
+Once this is done, all the data flow directly from your Netdata Agent to your web browser.

 Also check this discussion.